Skip to main content

 With any illness or injury, if your symptoms are severe, worsening, or not improving after a week, it is important to schedule an appointment with health services or your primary care provider for further evaluation.

 • You can book an appointment with a nurse practitioner to talk about an entire range of family planning, no matter where you are on the spectrum from never having had sex, wanting a child and needing prenatal care, to wanting to avoid parenthood.
-There is never pressure to begin birth control if you don’t want to, and we are more than happy to discuss all of the options with you.
+There is never pressure to make any decision, we are alway happy to discuss all of your options.

 • Birth control and reproductive medications are available on-site at reduced rates for students who choose not to use their insurance.
 We recommend visiting bedsider.org/methods as a good starting point to review current birth control options before your visit.

-• Plan B (generic levonorgesterel-based pills) and Ella are sold at health services front desk during normal business hours at a reduced rate.
+• Plan B (generic levonorgestrel-based pills) and Ella are sold at health services during normal business hours at a reduced rate and is available in the wellness vending machine after hours and weekends.
 Plan B costs $10 and Ella costs $15.
-We can only accept clipper cash.
+We can only accept Clipper Cash.

-• You can view the difference in emergency contraception types here to help you make the best decision.
-You can always make an appointment to discuss with a provider in health services as well!
+• You can view the difference in emergency contraception types here to help you make the best decision for yourself.

-• You can also request a prescription for emergency contraception be sent to your preferred pharmacy, if you prefer to use your health insurance benefits to cover the cost (different for every plan)
+• You can also send a provider a message in your health portal to request a prescription be sent to your preferred pharmacy.
+This will allow you to use your health insurance to cover costs (varies for every insurance plan).

 • Our nurse practitioners can provide consultations and answer questions you may have about gender affirming care, such as hormone therapy.